When you need to find vintage style clothing….

 When you need to learn fashion history….

 When you need costume help….
 VintageDancer is the answer!

-While we do feature some vintage clothing most of our clothing is brand new reproduction or vintage inspired.
-This provides shoppers with the greatest selection of colors, sizes (yes Plus Sizes!), and prices.
-Plus you don’t have to wear out your delicate vintage originals.
+While we do feature some vintage clothing, most of our clothing is brand new vintage reproduction or vintage inspired.
+This provides shoppers with the greatest selection of colors, sizes (yes plus sizes!), and prices.
+Plus, you don’t have to wear out your delicate vintage originals.

 Check out our most popular shop pages: